turnkeylinux/inithooks/README.rst

    2) activates ~$USERNAME/.profile.d/turnkey-init-fence

-      the .profile.d script launches a screen session via inithooks/bin/screen_session.py
+      the .profile.d script launches a dtach session bound to a socket

-          screen_session.py is a wrapper around screen that

-                calculates session id for a given command

-                if the session exists, attach to it, otherwise create it
+          if a session is already bound to the socket attach to it

-          what command are we running in the .profile.d screen session?
+          what command are we running in the dtach session?

                 turnkey-init -> deactivate initfence (service and profile.d)